Bachelor’s Degree Programme in Sustainable Construction Technology

 Contents

-About 2,5 ECTS is focused on academic practices, especially academic writing, and about 2,5 ECTS is focused on other professional communication practices and skills, both written and spoken.
+About 2,5 ECTS is focused on academic practices, especially academic writing, and 2,5 ECTS is focused on other professional communication practices and skills, both written and spoken.

 - general principles of academic writing, including style, text structure, and referencing mechanics